Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the reference solutions

 \section{The analysis of the reference solutions}

-This section contributes to two tasks: the first one is to prove Theorem \ref{t:mainthm0} which prepares the reference solutions $f$ of the ODE \eqref{e:feq0}--\eqref{e:feq1}; and the second one is to study three important quantities $g(t)$, $\chi(t)$ and $\xi(t)$, the preparations for the Fuchsian formulations.
+This section accomplishes two main objectives: first, to establish Theorem \ref{t:mainthm0} concerning the reference solutions $f$ of the ODE system \eqref{e:feq0}--\eqref{e:feq1}; and second, to analyze three key functions, $g(t)$, $\chi(t)$ and $\xi(t)$, which are essential for the subsequent Fuchsian formulation.